katebrich/Master-thesis/Scripts/README.md

 It is possible either to train one model with **all given features at once** (`pipeline_P2Rank_allFeatures`) or to train **one model per feature** (`pipeline_P2Rank_oneFeature.sh`).
 We will show the latter in the example; however, the usage is exactly the same for the both scripts.

 **NOTE!
-Before usage, you need to change the `P2RANK_PATH` variable in the scripts to your P2Rank installation directory!**
+Before usage, you need to change the `P2RANK_PATH` variable in the scripts according to your P2Rank installation directory!**

 ```